venkatvi/UdacitySelfDrivingCarNanoDegree/Term2/Proj1_ExtendedKalmanFilter/README/README.md

 - Additional experiments were done by modifying
 >- Q process covariance matrix values
 >- R_laser measurement noise matrix for laser data
->-R_radar measurement noise matrix for radar data
+>- R_radar measurement noise matrix for radar data

 The results of all experiments are shared in a Jupyter notebook "**Extended Kalman Filter - Results & Discussion.ipynb**" that can be found under **Proj1_ExtendedKalmanFilter/README/Results**